travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 * cd to the clone directory, run dependencies installation command (default specific to project language)
 * Run *before_script* scripts (if any)
 * Run test *script* command (default is specific to project language).
 It must use exit code 0 on success and any code on failure.
+* Run *after_success/after_failure* scripts (if any)
 * Run *after_script* scripts (if any)
-* Run *after_success/after_failure* scripts (if any)

-The outcome of any of these commands (except currently after_success/after_failure) indicates whether or not this build has failed or passed.
+The outcome of any of these commands (except after_success, after_failure or after_scripts) indicates whether or not this build has failed or passed.
 The standard Unix **exit code of "0" means the build passed; everything else is treated as failure**.

+Test result is exported to `TRAVIS_TEST_RESULT`, which you can use in commands run in `after_sript` commands.

 With the exception of cloning project repository and changing directory to it, all of the above steps can be tweaked with `.travis.yml`.